 Don’t waste your time with these offers.
 Offering a free trial is a desperate attempt to get new business.
 An experienced and confident SEO will not offer to do it upfront or even at all.

 Furthermore, 30 days of SEO services won’t yield any long-term results — if it even works at all.
 Even Google’s Maile Ohye recognizes that “in most cases, SEOs need four months to a year to help your business first implement improvements and then see the potential benefit.”
-If you want to learn what to look for when hiring an SEO, I’d recommend watching the entire video.
+If you want to learn what to look for when hiring an SEO expert, I’d recommend watching the entire video.

 Scam #10.
 “We Can Do Everything Your Current Company Is Doing for Less”

 The initial problem with this is it’s likely they don’t even know what your current company is doing for you, so when they claim they can do everything and more for less, they’re already deceiving you.

 SEO isn’t something that is done, it’s a way of doing things.
 Imagine your current SEO or marketing company is doing things the right way, but you decide to hire a new company anyway.
-That new company can come in and then proceed to do nothing at all or make very minimal changes and you probably won’t notice any drops or drastic traffic changes for the first couple months.
+That new company can come in and then proceed to do nothing at all or make very minimal changes and you probably won’t notice any drops or drastic traffic changes for the first couple of months.

 SEO takes time.
 If all of our current clients stopped their SEO services right now and made no changes to their website, they would continue to see improvements for the next few months as a result of the residual effects of our SEO campaigns.